wandyezj/wandyezj.github.io/writing/software-extensibility.md

 APIs should use the same paths that exist to carry out existing functionality.

+## Engine

+If APIs are promise based should they still execute in the order that they are called?

 ### Verification

 An extension should be written that exercises full capabilities of all APIs the host supports to ensure that no regressions in the API layer occur.